-- Turn on navigation lights. - Instruct everyone on board to put on a PFD. - If your boat has depth finding equipment, take soundings and match them with soundings on your charts. - Station a person in forward position on the boat as a lookout. - Reduce your speed.
+- Turn on running lights. - Instruct everyone on board to put on a PFD. - If your boat has depth finding equipment, take soundings and match them with soundings on your charts. - Station a person forward on the boat as a lookout. - Reduce your speed.
 From time to time, stop engine and listen for fog signals. - Sound the horn at proper intervals to warn other boaters. - If there is any doubt in continuing boat movement, anchor.
-Listen for other fog signals while continuing to sound the foghorn for a boat at anchor.
+Listen for other fog signals while continuing to sound the fog horn for a boat at anchor.